female student working on laptop outside at table

 Student Requested: College Work Study

-Job Purpose: Ensure efficient operation of the University Learning Commons (tutoring center) by directing and helping clients (students) and assisting tutors and administrative staff.
+Job Purpose: Ensure efficient operation of the University Learning Commons (ULC) by directing and helping clients (students) and assisting tutors and administrative staff.
+As the face of the ULC, applicants should be energetic and friendly and focused on providing the best customer service possible.
+Compensation for this position is $16 per hour.

 Major Duties and Responsibilities:

-• Greet clients (students), swiping them in, and directing them to their assigned tutor.
+• Greet clients (students), swiping them in, and identifying/assisting with their needs and communicate with students in-person and through email.

-• Check daily ULC website appointment schedule to ensure there are no double-booked appointments or other irregularities.
+• Monitor the ULC website appointment schedule to ensure there are no double-booked appointments or other irregularities.

 • Manage the ULC wait list, calling students on the list if a tutoring appointment becomes available.